EPFL-bADAboum/website/_includes/question1.md

     <img src="{{ site.baseurl }}/assets/img/person.png" alt="Person saying the quote" class="quote-image">
 </div>

 Well well, not that fast.
 While those results are encouraging, we still need to see if they are significant !
 To do so, we'll use a simple t-test and see if the distribution are different.
 What's a t-test you ask ?
-Well, go check in our goldbook of statistical tools (*Put ref here*).
+Well, go check in our <a href="/goldbook">Goldbook of Statistical Tools</a>.

 <!-- On peut éventuellement faire ue sorte de "libre d'or" de nos méthodes stats, mais à voir avec les autres -->

 Running our t-test, we get a p-value less than \(1\cdot10^{-47}\).